shotahorii/japan-destinations/README.md

 ### Kyoto (京都)
 - [Place] Fushimi Inari Shrine (伏見稲荷大社): The shrine with thousands of red Torii gates.
 - [Place] Banboo forest (竹林): A path in thousands of bamboo trees.
+- [Experience] Kimono (着物) experience.
+Like Asakusa (浅草) in Tokyo, Kyoto has lots of Rental Kimono shops.
+You can rent a Kimono and walk around the area.
 - [Place] Kinkaku-ji temple (Golden Pavilion; 金閣寺): A zen temple covered in gold.
 - [Place] Sanjusangen-do (三十三間堂): A temple with 1000 golden statues of goddess.
 This place might not be as famous as other temples like Golden pavillion, but imo this is one of the most incredible experience in Kyoto.
 - [Place] Nishiki market (錦市場): Japanese traditional food market, good for shopping and lunch.